Chapter 17 - Past forms of the verbs

 Group 2 verbs

-In group 2, most of the verbs have regular forms which are made by adding -uto to the stem.
+In group 2, many of the verbs have regular forms which are made by adding -uto to the stem.

 examples: cadere, to fall caduto, fallen vẹndere, to sell venduto, sold